russgooday/russgooday/README.md

 ### Russell Gooday

-With a background in 3D illustration and visualisation, I have had a long running side interest in programming.
-This stems back to a happy youth in the 80's programming in Basic and Assembly Language on the C64 and Amstrad CPC6128.
-I am currently looking to make the transition into Data Engineering, and having programmed predominately in Javascript I am embracing the world of Python.
+With a background in 3D illustration and visualisation, I've had a long running side interest in programming.
+This stems back to the 80's and a lot of happy hours programming in Basic and Assembly on the C64 and Amstrad CPC6128.
+Having programmed predominately in Javascript over the last decade, I am now embracing the world of Python and looking to make the transition into Data Engineering.

-Important to me and something I want to develop are good coding practices, naming conventions, type annotations, docstrings, modular code, short single purpose functions.
-Essentially code that is functional, easy to maintain, and pleasing to the eye.
+One thing I care a lot about is writing good, clean code.
+I’m working on solid coding practices, like clear naming conventions, type annotations, docstrings, modular code, and short single-purpose functions.
+My goal is to write code that’s functional, easy to maintain, and easy on the eyes.

 - 🌱 Currently learning: **Python FP/OOP, SQLAlchemy, Pandas, Terraform**
 - 🔭 Working on: **[Folio of Python projects](https://github.com/russgooday/northcoders-course-projects), [Python FP Library](https://github.com/russgooday/functional_python)**